 In Spring 1 our topic is all about 'Materials'.
-We all went on a materials hunt around school.
-In Year 1 we have talked about the different types of materials and their properties.
-In Year 2 we have also learnt about natural and man-made materials and looked at the differences between them.
-We then worked in teams to sort the materials into different groups.
+They all went on a materials hunt around school.
+In Year 1 they have talked about the different types of materials and their properties.
+In Year 2 they have also learnt about natural and man-made materials and looked at the differences between them.
+They then worked in teams to sort the materials into different groups.

 During Autumn 1 Year 1 enjoyed learning all about 'Seasonal Change'.
 They explored the four seasons and the differences between them all.
 We really enjoyed seeing the changes happening in Autumn.
 The children in Year 2 have been learning about 'Living things and their habitats'.
 They explored different habitats and why they are suitable for animals.